Blog > Compliance > Legal and Liability Issues in Suicide Care for Clinicians

 How to Explain it to Teams (Clinician Script)

 “Our duty is to protect, not only to warn.
-If there’s a serious and imminent threat to a specific person, we take reasonable steps to reduce risk—warning the person at risk, notifying police, arranging higher care, and tightening follow-up—while sharing the minimum necessary information and documenting our good-faith judgment.”
+If there’s a serious and imminent threat to a specific person, we take reasonable steps to reduce risk — warning the person at risk, notifying police, arranging higher care, and tightening follow-up — while sharing the minimum necessary information and documenting our good-faith judgment.”

 Bottom line: Treat “duty to warn” as one tool within the wider duty to protect.
-Use a clear decision pathway, consult when in doubt, act to reduce risk, and chart your reasoning—this aligns clinical care with legal expectations
+Use a clear decision pathway, consult when in doubt, act to reduce risk, and chart your reasoning — this aligns clinical care with legal expectations

-Screening & Structured Assessment for Suicide Risk
+Screening and Structured Assessment for Suicide Risk

 Why this matters: High-reliability suicide care starts with validated screening at intake and other key touchpoints, followed by a structured risk assessment when screening is positive.
 Accrediting bodies (e.g., The Joint Commission’s NPSG.15.01.01) expect organizations to standardize these steps.